coire1/catalyst-review-of-reviews-tools/README.md

 In Fund 4, as for Fund 3, this process is based on Google Sheet and these tools interact with it using `gspread`.

+## Disclaimer
+This is not the most elegant script collection in the world.
+It was just a quick a dirt development to get the tool ready for fund4.

 ## Process

 Steps of the process: